 While these are decent, I’m not going to recommend them today because I wouldn’t buy them myself.
 There’s just too much back and forth for me to be confident in my purchasing decision, plus the asking price isn’t justified at all.
-I do have a better alternative for you though, in the form of the Sennheiser Momentums if you’re looking for a portable closed back option!
-They get a lot of praise, and are comparable to the K451’s, but light years better.
-Recently I compared them with the open back Sennheiser HD 598; two headphones that compliment each-other nicely.
+I do have a better alternative for you though, in the form of the Sennheiser Momentum if you’re looking for a portable closed-back option!
+They get a lot of praise and are comparable to the K451’s, but light years better.
+Recently I compared them with the open back Sennheiser HD 598; two headphones that complement each other nicely.
 Check out my official comparison:

 Well that’s about it for today my friend!
 I hope I’ve clearly outlined the AKG K451 vs. K452, and given you something to think about..